HomeAbout ULCC History Commercial Law Strategy

 Merging the Commercial Law Strategy into the Civil Section

 In 2007, it was decided that the Commercial Law Strategy would be rolled in as part of the Civil Section.
-In November 2007, the Advisory Committee on Program Development and Management reviewed the progress of the Strategy since 1999, and the members felt that the key elements at that time were product development, evergreening existing Uniform Acts and responding to issues as they arose, recognizing, though, that Commercial Law Projects would continue to be a major focus of the Conference.
+In November 2007, the Advisory Committee on Program Development and Management reviewed the progress of the Strategy since 1999, and the members felt that the key elements at that time were product development, evergreening existing Uniform Acts and responding to issues as they arose, recognizing, though, that Commercial Law Projects would continue to be a major focus of the ULCC.
 Phase III of the Strategy would then become part of this process.
 Also with the Strategy now part of the Civil Section, it was recognized that some reorganization of responsibilities was needed.
-The members agreed that the Chair of the Civil Section should focus on the current research projects and the annual Conference and that the Advisory Committee should focus on funding and medium and long term planning in both commercial and non-commercial projects.
+The members agreed that the Chair of the Civil Section should focus on the current research projects and the annual meeting and that the Advisory Committee should focus on funding and medium and long term planning in both commercial and non-commercial projects.

 What has the Strategy achieved?

-Since the inception of the Strategy, over 28 Uniform Acts or amendments to Uniform Acts have been adopted by the Conference.
+Since the inception of the Strategy, over 28 Uniform Acts or amendments to Uniform Acts have been adopted by the ULCC.
 Two recommendations were made to the Government of Canada and a number of projects are under consideration as part of the work of the Civil Section.
 Seven Projects were completed without the need for Uniform legislation.
 Although it is recognized that there is limited space on the legislative agendas of the provinces, territories and the federal government, there has been a general acceptance of the CLS initiatives with many Uniform Acts or amendments being adopted or under consideration.